Terms of Supply

 c) changes in the delivery and processing methods.

 3.2 We may revise these Terms from time to time under Clause 3.1 without notice to you.
 You will be subject to the Terms in force at the time that you submit your Order to us, unless any change to the Terms is required by law, government or authority, in which case the revised Terms shall apply to you.

-3.3 You may make a change to the Order for Goods at any time before we dispatch the Goods, through written correspondence, except in the case of Special Order Goods and Night Preorder.
+3.3 You may make a change to the Order for Goods at any time before we dispatch the Goods, through written correspondence.
 Where this means a change in the total price of the Goods and/or Services, we will notify you of the amended price in writing.
 You can choose to cancel the Order in accordance with Clause 14 (Your right to cancel and applicable refund) in these circumstances.

-3.4 If you wish to cancel an Order before it has been fulfilled, or to see special conditions applicable to Special Order Goods and Night Preorder, please see your right to do so in Clause 14 (Your right to cancel and applicable refund).
+3.4 If you wish to cancel an Order before it has been fulfilled, or to see special conditions applicable to Special Order Goods, please see your right to do so in Clause 14 (Your right to cancel and applicable refund).